saintmac/vyte-api-v2-doc/docs/reference/appointment-types.md

 <returns title="Returns">

-Returns an object containing the number of row affected and the status if there is no error, and returns an error otherwise.
+If everything is alright deleting returns `204` status, if nothing was deleted (number of affected rows is 0) - returns `404`.
+In case of error returns `500` and error message.

 </returns>